rylielovee/Bird-Frenzy/README.md

 ### Student Info

 -   Name: Rylie Love
--   Section: 02
+-   Section: 01

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: side view                                            _How are the art assets viewed from? (ie. topdown or side)_
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: moves with the player                                   _How does the camera move in your game? (if at all)_
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: lives                                                     _How are you handling player health? (healthbar, lives, ?)_
--   End Condition: _How does a game/round/level end?_
+-   End Condition: getting to the end of the level (maybe a door?)           _How does a game/round/level end?_
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: collecting lost souls along the way (like coins)                _How does the player earn points in your game?_

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+In this dark, but cutesy platform shooter game, you are a rogue demon who believes that not all people are purely evil.
+You must escape Hell while fighting off Satan’s demon soldiers to not be tortured for eternity while also saving as many lost souls as you can along the way.

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W
-    -   Down:
+    -   Down: nothing
-    -   Left:
+    -   Left: A
-    -   Right:
+    -   Right: D
--   Fire:
+-   Fire: space bar

 ## You Additions

-_List out what you added to your game to make it different for you_
+I did all the art for this project.                _List out what you added to your game to make it different for you_

 ## Sources